ondrejsevcik/knowledge-base/books/deep-work.md

 ### Quantify depth of every activity

-How long would it take to train a smart colleague graduate with no specialized training in my field to complete this task?
+How long would it take to train a smart college graduate with no specialized training in my field to complete this task?
 If the answer is many months, that indicated that task leverages hard-won expertise.